Aadniz/status/README.md

 ## Communicating

-The twist with this application is communication over named pipes, yep.
-So this is how we communicate with it.

-Communicate:

-Communicating can now be done with the `run` bash script
+Communicating can be done with the `run` bash script

 ```bash
 $ ./run version